-Steeped in history, one of the must-see sights in Nimes is the Maison Carrée – an exceptionally well preserved Roman monument.
+Steeped in history, one of the must-see sights here is the Maison Carrée, an exceptionally well preserved Roman monument.

-Apart from the many Roman monuments, Nimes has a beautifully well preserved historic centre, with narrow streets and tree-lined boulevards typical of southern France.
+Nîmes also has a beautiful historic centre, with narrow streets and tree-lined boulevards typical of southern France.
 The park of the Jardins de la Fontaine, laid out in 1745, is one of the oldest city parks in France, and a delightful area of greenery, fountains and shade on the edge of the old town.
-The cathedral of Notre Dame & St. Castor partly dates back to the 12th century, but was mostly rebuilt in later centuries.
+The cathedral of Notre Dame & St. Castor partly dates back to the 12th century, but was mostly rebuilt in later centuries

 Where to stay:

-As Spain’s third largest city, Valencia is never short of things to see and do.
+As Spain’s third largest city, Valencia has no shortage of things to see and do.

 Valencia has a great climate pretty much all year-round.
 Summer can be extremely hot, visiting in May or October can be a cooler alternative.

-The city's greatest fiesta is Las Fallas in Spring.
-Las Fallas is one of the most unique festivals in Spain and literally sets the cityval on fire; this magnificent party is worth arranging an outing around.
-What started out as a feast day for St. Joseph, the patron saint of carpenters, has evolved into a 5-day celebration involving fire.
+The city’s greatest fiesta is Las Fallas.
+Taking place in the spring, this is one of the most unique festivals in Spain, Literally setting the city on fire, this five-day celebration is worth arranging an outing around.

 Where to stay: